-This is a long term project, we aim to improve the wild trout habitat, the Grayling habitat in places is rather special and for the first time EVER, fishing will be extended throughout the winter months, I am not going to lie, the fishing can be tough, the valley is beautiful, good for the soul and there is a chance of a fish of a lifetime, if you have time….
+This is a long term project, we aim to improve the wild trout and grayling habitat.
+I am not going to lie, the fishing can be tough, the valley is quiet and beautiful, good for the soul and there is a chance of a fish of a lifetime, if you have time….

 Two rods per named day – £480 including VAT per rod